lzell/AIProxySwift/README.md

 # Troubleshooting

 ## No such module 'AIProxy' error
 Occassionally, Xcode fails to automatically add the AIProxy library to your target's dependency list.
 If you receive the `No such module 'AIProxy'` error, first ensure that you have added the package to Xcode using the [Installation steps](https://github.com/lzell/aiproxy?tab=readme-ov-file#how-installation).
 Next, select your project in the Project Navigator (`cmd-1`), select your target, and scroll to the `Frameworks, Libraries, and Embedded Content` section.
 Tap on the plus icon:

 <img src="https://github.com/lzell/AIProxySwift/assets/35940/438e2bbb-688c-49bc-aa2a-ea85806818d5" alt="Add library dependency" width="820">

 And add the AIProxy library:

 <img src="https://github.com/lzell/AIProxySwift/assets/35940/f015a181-9591-435c-a37f-6fb0c8c5050c" alt="Select the AIProxy dependency" width="400">

+## macOS network sandbox

+If you encounter the error

+    networkd_settings_read_from_file Sandbox is preventing this process from reading networkd settings file at "/Library/Preferences/com.apple.networkd.plist", please add an exception.

+Modify your macOS project settings by tapping on your project in the Xcode project tree, then select `Signing & Capabilities` and enable `Outgoing Connections (client)`

+## 'async' call in a function that does not support concurrency

+If you use the snippets above and encounter the error

+    'async' call in a function that does not support concurrency

+it is because we assume you are in a structured concurrency context.
+If you encounter this error, you can use the escape hatch of wrapping your snippet in a `Task {}`.

 ## Requests to AIProxy fail in iOS XCTest UI test cases